hacktober1919/hacktober19/README.md

 # hacktober19
 i want a free t-shirt this year
 <br>
-today is 23rd october
+today is 23rd OF october 2019
 cout<<"hacktober:"
-#hacktober20
+# hacktober20
-It is amazing that
+It is amazing
-an year haspassed and i want a t--shirt again
+an year haspassed and i want a t--shirt again today  it's 16th OCTOBER SO I AM EARLY THIS YEAR
+HEEE HAY